Progress in understanding of how the brain works

 That is on its own a quite interesting observation, because the feedback affects the behaviour of the system by the way it changes the activity of it.
 So it looks obvious that it is something that it would be useful to measure, but apparently it is not obvious, and these people haven't considered it.

 In their theoretical discussion they try to wrap the results in theoretical ideas of entropy and surprise, which are just rubbish (second and third paragraphs of the Discussion).
-But they seem to reelize that they don't actually have a proper model.
+But they seem to realize that they don't actually have a proper model.

 It is not obvious how much impact this kind of research will have, which will depend on how attractive researchers will find it.
 On one hand, it shows that you can try to look at computations in actual neurons, shich is attractive.
 But the other hand, you can do much less this way than you can do with computer models (at least in the near future), which makes it less attractive.